bruhtus/vim-como/readme.md

 # como.vim

 Como is a plugin to copy or move one line into another line without cluttering the unnamed vim register (`"`).
 Como also took count, so Como not only copy or move line to above or below current line, Como also copy or move the line `[count]` above or below the current line.
-Also, Como save the previous position on jumplist so you can come back to previous line using `CTRL-O`.
+Also, Como save the previous position on jumplist so you can come back to previous line using `CTRL-O` (Como did not save the jumplist if the user only copy or move the current line above or below the current line, not using count).

 ## Demo